Off Campus Experiential Education

 Each fall our students spend upward of a week on the activity of their choice on a particular trip near and far or through an internship/independent study.

 While our 8th graders travel as a class to Washington, D.C. each year, our 9th-12th graders choose from a range of trips that encompass various pricings as well as distance traveled.
-Whether such things as experiencing German culture, speaking Spanish with native speakers, walking the Great Wall of China, visiting museums in New York City, serving others in Charleston, SC, or touring college campuses, Oakwood students benefit not only from the application of what they’ve learned in the classroom, but also from the maturity needed to accomplish experiences of this magnitude.
+Whether such things as experiencing German culture, speaking Spanish with native speakers, visiting museums in New York City, serving others in Charleston, SC, or touring college campuses, Oakwood students benefit not only from the application of what they’ve learned in the classroom, but also from the maturity needed to accomplish experiences of this magnitude.
 These trips are designed to foster independence and leadership and give students a sense of community with their classmates and the world around them.
 One intended goal of trips is to form bonds between students of different grade levels, so no preference is given to seniority in signing up, and we encourage students to choose trips based on their interests and not their peer groups.

 We also offer students the opportunity to pursue individual interests through the internship/independent study option.
 Students may choose to arrange their own course of study or internship during the week.
 Past examples include working in an art studio on a piece of artwork, shadowing a local cardiologist, and visiting the headquarters of a national NGO in Washington, DC.